robertcoltheart/fluentmigrator-bridge/src/FluentMigratorBridge/README.md

 A bridge for FluentMigrator that lets you add a single database instead of all the databases.

 ## Usage
-Install the package from NuGet with `dotnet add package FluentmigratorBridge`.
+Install the package from NuGet with `dotnet add package FluentMigratorBridge`.

 You will also need to install the corresponding `FluentMigrator.Runner.x` runner package that is for the database you want to use.